UMass-Foundation-Model/3D-LLM/README.md

   For downloading Objaverse data, please refer to [Objaverse website](https://objaverse.allenai.org/).

   To get 3D features of the Objaverse data, please refer to Step1 and Step3 of 3DLanguage Data generation - ChatCaptioner based

+  We will also release a small set of Objaverse 3D features
 #### Scene Data
 TODO.